udgsg/Hackathon2021/README.md

 3. Misinformation in media : Internet lies, Widespread opinion in almost every subject instead of facts (with no reasonable reference) via uncountable internet resources, Misinformation via news.

+4. Cyber security !

-4. You may suggest other tracks related to misinformation !
+5. You may suggest other tracks related to misinformation !

 Within each track, there is a dedicated slack channel [ideas](https://gsghackathon.slack.com/x-p1810048800677-1825874213201-1879079643046/archives/C01S21ERZMH/p1616427651001600) for discussion of potential projects and also find teammembers.